kutoga/CArr/README.md

 # CArr

-I use to program quite a lot of (efficient) C and often I need some simple and stupid arrays like these:
+I program quite a lot of C and from time to time I need some simple and stupid arrays like these:

 ```C
 struct t_person {